Salmon River Riggins

 Salmon River Riggins Trip Summary

-The Salmon River flows past the front door of beautiful Riggins, Idaho, the whitewater capital of the Gem State.
-This is one of the few sections of the mighty Salmon one can float in a single day and coincidentally also one of the most fun sections of whitewater on the entire 400+ mile river.
+The Salmon River flows past the front door of beautiful Riggins, Idaho.
+This is one of the few sections of the mighty Salmon one can float in a single day and coincidentally also one of the most fun sections of whitewater.

-One-day river trips on the Salmon River include lunch and are a great river trip for just about anyone.
+So if you are looking to experience the world famous Salmon River but can’t afford the time of 3-6 days, come join us on our one-day trips out of Riggins, Idaho.
+One-day trips include lunch and are a great river trip for just about anyone.
 If you are staying in McCall we are a scenic 40 minutes away and offer a wonderful addition to any summer family vacation so come down to Riggins and join us today.

 What our guests have to say...